AxiSEMunity/AxiSEM3D/doc/Installation.md

 # Installation

-The installation of AxiSEM3D includes three parts: the mesher, the solver and a few libraries for pre- and post-processing.
+The installation of AxiSEM3D includes three parts: the mesher, the solver and a few tools (mostly python libraries) for pre- and post-processing.

+We pro

 ## Mesher

 ## Solver

-## Libs for pre- and post-processing
+## Tools for pre- and post-processing
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMzOTc3ODY1NF19
+eyJoaXN0b3J5IjpbLTExNTAwNTY5NjZdfQ==
 -->